 The Chief Minister has led an extensive programme of engagement to raise awareness of the Island's position including quarterly meetings with Robin Walker MP, Parliamentary Under-Secretary of State at the Department for Exiting the European Union, proactive engagement with various UK parliamentary committees, with the other Crown Dependencies, our neighbouring jurisdictions and also engagement at the heart of the EU in Brussels.

-Chief Minister Howard Quayle MHK hosts Robin Walker MP, Parliamentary Under-Secretary of State for Exiting the European Union on his visit to the Isle of Man.
+Chief Minister Howard Quayle MHK greets Robin Walker MP, Parliamentary Under-Secretary of State for Exiting the European Union at the British-Irish Council summit of November 2018.

 The Chief Minister gave evidence to the House of Lords EU Select Committee which has published a report entitled 'Brexit: the Crown Dependencies' (23 March 2017).
 The House of Commons Justice Select Committee visited the Isle of Man in January 2017, as part of their inquiry into the implications of Brexit for the Crown Dependencies.
 The Justice Committee’s report was published on 28 March 2017.
 Both reports can be found via the Related Links tab to the right of this page.

 Officers from the Isle of Man Government continue to work with relevant officials from across the UK Government to set out the Isle of Man’s priorities and discuss the implications of withdrawal for the Island.
-This work will help to inform the UK’s negotiating position but is also essential in building contacts with the people who will be involved in the negotiations so that they are clear about the Island’s issues and priorities.
-Detail of the issues being discussed in each policy area is available in the Council of Ministers Interim Reports.
+This work will help to inform the UK’s position but is also essential in building contacts with the people who will be involved in the negotiations on the future relationship between the UK and the EU so that they are clear about the Island’s issues and priorities.